-Variables Measurement approach Assumptions (baseline scenario)

-Inflow Education Physicians: • • •

-New entrants to medical schools Constant

-Drop-out before getting MD title 3%, constant

-Drop-out before finishing 1%, constant

-specialization

-Drop-out before completing their first 3%, constant

-five years of practice

-Nurses: used number of first-time Based on 1999 data

-takers of the RN examinations to

-determine number of new entrants to

-labour market

-Immigration Physicians: includes those who Based on 1999 data

-returned from abroad based on

-registration data and foreign doctors

-based on immigration data

-Nurses: used foreign nurses based on

-immigration data

-Stocks Number of health workers Head counts

-Working time FTE calculation

-C Physicians: based on income data

-Nurses: converted from full-/part-time

-status

-Outflow Exit Physicians: probability of retirement at

-each age starting from 40 is calculated

-based on the assumption that the

-average retirement is 63, based on

-retirement patterns of entire labor force

-using 1976 to 1999 labour force

-surveys.
-Additionally mortality rate of

-general population were applied to

-calculate the probability of death.

-Nurses: 10% drop-out rate for 1 st year

-of practice, 5% for 2 nd year of practice;

-probability of retirement and death

-were calculated using the same

-methodologies as for physicians.
+Variables Measurement approach Assumptions (baseline scenario) Inflow Education Physicians: New entrants to medical schools Constant Drop-out before getting MD title 3%, constant Drop-out before finishing specialization 1%, constant Drop-out before completing their first five years of practice 3%, constant Nurses: used number of first-time takers of the RN examinations to determine number of new entrants to labour market Based on 1999 data Immigration Physicians: includes those who returned from abroad based on registration data and foreign doctors based on immigration data Nurses: used foreign nurses based on immigration data Based on 1999 data Stocks Number of health workers Head counts Working time FTE calculation Physicians: based on income data Nurses: converted from full-/part-time status Outflow Exit Physicians: probability of retirement at each age starting from 40 is calculated based on the assumption that the average retirement is 63, based on retirement patterns of entire labor force using 1976 to 1999 labour force surveys.
+Additionally mortality rate of general population were applied to calculate the probability of death.
+Nurses: 10% drop-out rate for 1 st year of practice, 5% for 2 nd year of practice; probability of retirement and death were calculated using the same Source: Gui ota and Basu (2007) memodologies as for physicialis.